 User Notifications based on Calculation Logic

 You can also inform users within your account using Calculation Logic.
 This works the exact same way as with our Thank you pages.
-This is very useful for when you would like to inform different individuals in your account when a specific threshold has been met using our Calculations.
+This is very useful when you would like to inform different individuals in your account when a specific threshold has been met using our Calculations.